ds-restauration/SeedBundle/README.md

 Can be done with the --bundle or -bn option of seed:load  (seed:load --bundle geo --bundle params) In this example, only those seeds who have had their bundle defined as 'geo' or 'params' will be loaded.

+## Loading particular seeds only

+Can be done with the --seed or -s option of seed:load  (seed:load --seed countries --seed regions) In this example, only those seeds who have had their seed defined as 'countries' or 'regions' will be loaded.

 ## Licence

 ```